 Catalogs?
-Do you love em or hate em?
-I have a new attitude about catalogs; now I see these product filled mailers as mood boards for decor inspiration.
-From this photo, I tweaked my kitchen dining space with budget-friendly ideas for spring.
+Do you love them or hate them?
+I have a new attitude toward catalogs.
+Now I see these product-filled mailers as mood boards for decor inspiration.
+This photo what the inspiration when I tweaked my kitchen table for spring.

 Here is my version of the Pottery Barn kitchen photo.

 My credit card is taking a hiatus from spending after the busy holiday season.

 Everything in the Pottery Barn image can be a fun exercise to search for budget-friendly options.

 This is a new way to use your favorite catalogs.